josa42/theme-theonedark/README.md

 ## Credit

-The themes os based on or inspired by these projects:
+The themes is based on or inspired by these projects:

 - [`joshdick/onedark.vim`](https://github.com/joshdick/onedark.vim)
 - [`NovaDev94/lightline-onedark`](https://github.com/NovaDev94/lightline-onedark)